• About

 Located within a refurbished textile mill, this mammoth gallery has a constantly-changing selection of modern art.
 There’s a medley of shops, galleries, and cafes worth checking out.
 To see the artists at work, visit on a Thursday during their Open Studio day.

-28. Hike in El Charco Botanical gardens
+28. Hike in El Charco Botanical Gardens

 Located in the canyon surrounding San Miguel, the city’s 88-hectare botanical garden is a maze of cacti groves, marshes and dry woods crisscrossed with hiking trails.
 The namesake freshwater spring, El Charco del Ingenio de San Miguel, lies at the bottom of the deep canyon.
 My daughter especially liked hiking here!